Yelinz/switchingsoftware/content/use/inkscape/index.en.md

     - adobe-illustrator
 ---

-**Inkscape** is a professional Illustrator-style vector graphics editor for creating things like illustrations, charts and logos.
-It’s available for Windows, Mac and Linux from the official site.
+**Inkscape** is a free and open-source desktop vector graphics editor.
+It offers a rich set of features and is widely used for both artistic and technical illustrations such as cartoons, clip art, logos, typography, diagramming and flowcharting.

 {{< infobox >}}
 - **Website:**